 Spectacular earnings at U.S. supermarkets and restaurants

 Keep in mind how much you could earn in rewards with this card.
-If you were able to max out the 4X points category with $25,000 in spending at U.S. supermarkets within a year, you would earn 100,000 American Express Membership Rewards points.
+If you’re able to max out the 4X points category with $25,000 in spending at U.S. supermarkets within a year, you could earn 100,000 American Express Membership Rewards points.
 Plus, all your dining would net you 4X points, including delivery and takeout.

 If you book airfare often and don’t mind booking directly with airlines or through AmexTravel.com, you can also benefit from earning 2X points on these purchases.

 Once you sign up for the Amex Gold Card, you’ll receive up to $120 in dining credits per year, which are offered on a monthly basis in increments of $10.
 Enrollment is required, and these credits are only eligible for purchases with Grubhub, Seamless, The Cheesecake Factory, Ruth’s Chris Steak House, Boxed and participating Shake Shack locations.
 Also, be aware that these credits don’t roll over from month to month.